 If you wake in the night sweating under your half of the duvet kick it off and grab your sarong, by wafting it around a little you can also use it in place of a fan to help air get to your body and cool you down.
 Sarongs are usually made from quick drying lightweight, breathable materials too so it’s a perfect thing to drape over you whilst still letting cool air get to your skin.
 Another option is to opt for two separate duvets of different tog weights, so your partner can snuggle under a winter weight if you need to keep the windows open!

-Keep a cool pack under your pillow so you can turn it in the night and get that dreamy ‘cool side’ feeling on steroids!
+Keep a cool pack under your pillow or use a cooling mattress topper so you can turn it in the night and get that dreamy ‘cool side’ feeling on steroids!
 I’ve also heard great things about these Huggee cooling pillows from friends who find night sweats a problem, though haven’t tried one personally.
 These are much nicer than the gel packs that you can put on your pillow, which quickly feel clammy and unpleasant, and are very bad for your skin.
 Imagine damp, clammy plastic on your face all night… not recommended!

 Try a cooling mattress topper

 There are lots on the market, so do some research and read some reviews to see which one is best for you.
 When choosing a mattress or pillows avoid memory foam which can trap body heat, and opt for latex instead which is natural and breathable and will do a better job of distributing heat and helping you stay cool.
 If you and your partner have radically different temperatures try the Health & Her mattress topper.
 It works like an electric blanket but keeps your side cool all through the night – without using ice or anything that might make you feel damp.